 In this article, we will guide you step-by-step on what to do once you moved to Vietnam.
 From looking for a new place to live, getting around, managing your utilities, and more.
 Moving to a new place is like moving to a new school, you need to know where is the cafeteria, the bathroom, the gym, the best area to sit in the yard school, or the best stand to buy your lunch.

-Here you will find out the next step you need to do that will help you settle and move forward.
+Here you will find out the next step you need to do that will help you settle, build a network, and move forward.
 I also recommend you read this guide on how to move to Vietnam.

 Install Grab App on Your Phone

 Grab is an app that can help you get transportation or the motorbike taxi, this app works like UBER (Uber doesn’t work in Vietnam since they partnered with Grab).
 Remember to add your bank card as a payment method, it’s easier especially if you run out of cash and an ATM is nowhere to be found.
 Here is a list of mobile apps in Vietnam that can be useful for you.